damsheer/damsheer.GitHub.io/index.md

 * AutoFFT (Contributor)

 AutoFFT is a template-based FFT codes auto-generation framework for ARM and X86 CPUs.
 I'm mainly responsible for optimizing small-scale FFT on ARMv8 architecture.
 Later, I also did some preliminary work on multi-threading and 2D-FFT.
 AutoFFT is the first research project I participated in, and I learned a lot from it.
-AutoFFT was accepted by SC19.
+The paper of AutoFFT was accepted by SC'19 and TPDS'20.

 ### Patents